 High on The Hog

-Pork quickly became one of the preferred meats by its residents and served for almost every meal.
+Pork quickly became one of the preferred meats by US residents and served for almost every meal.
 Slaves were given ‘lesser’ cuts of the hog, including the feet, head, and ribs.
 The upper parts were seen as more esteemed, coining the term ‘high on the hog’, referring to a luxurious lifestyle.

 Enslaved peoples were tasked with preparing all the meat for the smokehouse.
 From this came the use of many different woods and meats for different flavors and the core of today’s bbq: smoke and sauce.
 The most interesting part to me, though, is that frying and grilling was found in West Africa before the West African slave trade.
 Giving the notion that one of America’s favorite ways to cook was brought to fruition by the slaves brought to North America.